glolichen/MathematicsProgrammingLanguage/README.md

 ## Syntax

 In MPL, you have to use a period (.) to signify the end of your sentence.
-This is very similar to the semicolon in C or Java.<br>
+This is very similar to the semicolon in C or Java.
-If you don't the sentence will continue and you'll probably get an error.
 If you have a super long expression, you can make it continue to the next line by not inserting the period.

 The first character of a sentence must be capitalized, and there must be either a space or new line after the period to distinguish it from a decimal point.